GuanceCloud/guance-docs/docs/en/integrations/aws_ec2_spot.md

 > Tip：Please prepare AWS AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of Amazon EC2 Spot, we install the corresponding collection script：「观测云集成（AWS-EC2 Spot采集）」(ID：`guance_aws_ec2_spot`)
+To synchronize the monitoring data of Amazon EC2 Spot, we install the corresponding collection script：「Guance Integration（AWS-EC2 SpotCollect）」(ID：`guance_aws_ec2_spot`)

 Click 【Install】 and enter the corresponding parameters: Aws AK, Aws account name.。